derossm/cuda-doom/HACKING.md

 		body;
 	}

-	{NOTE: switches are actually GOTO's with window dressing, so use them sparringly}
+	// NOTE: switches are actually GOTO's with window dressing, so use them sparringly switch (argument)
-	switch (argument)
 	{
 		case FIRST: